Al-shwaib/Phishing-Data-Scraper/README.md

 # Phishing Data Scraper

 ## Project Description
-This project is a scraper for collecting phishing data from trusted sources like OpenPhish.
+This project is a scraper for collecting phishing data from trusted sources like githubusercontent.
 It aims to assist cybersecurity researchers in analyzing phishing attacks.
 The targeted site provides verified phishing URLs that can be used for research and training purposes.

 ## Project Features
 - Collect phishing data from trusted sources.